About silver coyote estates winery

 Nestled in the heart of the Monroe Hills, Silver Coyote Estates in a small batch, craft winery.
 Instead of one or two large batches of wines produced every year, we make a large number of small batches, utilizing different yeasts and winemaking approaches.
 We normally have 12 wines available for tasting, which makes wine tasting at Silver Coyote a unique experience.
 We currently offer over 50 different estate wines, all produced in our state of the art winery located onsite.

 All guests must be 21 years of age or older.
-We do not allow minors in our tasting room.

 2017 Dog Days Estate Pinot Noir - pH 3.60 Alc.
 14.31% This is one of the most unusual Pinot Noir wines made in the world.
 In fact, we are unaware of any winery ever making a Pinot Noir in this particular style.
 We designed this Pinot to be served cold, like you would a rose.
 It is on the lighter side of the Pinot Noir intensity scale, but still classifies as a full-bodied wine.
 We used all our winemaking resources to make the smoothest wine possible, but with the most possible fruit-forward style that the grapes would allow.
 The first sip will give your mouth an explosion of cherry across the palate, with a brilliant, clean finish.
 The temperature of the wine accentuates the fruit for an unparalleled warm afternoon wine experience.
 When we say cold, we mean cold.
 Put this wine in a bucket of ice!